 |Stomach ache and diarrhea or constipation, sometimes with pink spots on the belly or sides.
 (In typhoid, the fever usually increases gradually over about a week, then the stomach ache starts.)||Typhoid.

 |Chills or any fever if you live where malaria is common||Malaria|

-Malaria is explained in detail in Illness from Mosquitoes (in development).
+Malaria is explained in detail in the chapter Malaria, Dengue, and Other Illnesses from Mosquitoes.
 It is one of the main causes of death for children in places where it is common.

 - Chills or sweats

 - Vomiting or diarrhea